Oahse/web/docs/MIGRATION.md

 # Database Migrations

-This document describes the simplified database migration process using Alembic directly.
+This document describes the simple database migration process using Alembic directly in Docker startup.

 ## Overview

-The application uses Alembic for database migrations with a simple, straightforward approach:
+The application uses Alembic for database migrations with a straightforward approach:

-- Migrations run automatically when the backend container starts
+- Migrations run automatically when the backend container starts via Docker
-- No complex backup/restore utilities - use standard database backup tools if needed
+- No migration utilities or complex tools - just Alembic
 - Direct Alembic commands for all migration operations
+- Simple, reliable, and integrated with Docker startup

-## Automatic Migrations
+## Automatic Migrations on Docker Start

 When you start the application with `./docker-start.sh`, migrations are applied automatically:

 1. The backend container starts
-2. The `migrate.sh` script runs inside the container
+2. The `migrate.sh` script runs as part of container startup
+3. Database connection is verified
-3. Alembic applies any pending migrations with `alembic upgrade head`
+4. Alembic applies any pending migrations with `alembic upgrade head`
-4. The application starts normally
+5. The FastAPI application starts normally

+This ensures your database is always up-to-date when the application starts.

 ## Manual Migration Commands